qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

   select layer, key column and value column.
 * **UUID Generator**: Generates a read-only UUID (Universally Unique Identifiers) field, if empty.
-* **Photo**:
+* **Photo**: Field contains a filename for a picture.
+The width and height of the field can be defined.
-* **Webview**:
+* **Webview**: Field contains an URL.
+The width and height of the field is variable.
-* **Color**:
+* **Color**: A field which allows to enter color codes.
+During data entry the color is visible through a color bar included in the field.

 With the **Attribute editor layout** you can now define builtin forms for data entry jobs.
 Choose 'Drag and drop designer' and an attribute column.
-Use the |mActionSignPlus| Icon to create a category that then will be shown during the digitizing session (see figure_fields_2_).
-Next step will be to assign the relevant attribute columns to the category with the |mActionArrowRight| Icon.
-You can create more categories and use the same attribute columns again.
+Use the |mActionSignPlus| Icon to transfer a category that then will be shown during the digitizing session (see figure_fields_2_).
+Next step will be to assign the relevant fields to the category with the |mActionArrowRight| Icon.
+You can create more categories and use the same fields again.
 When creating a new category QGIS will insert a new tab for the category.

 .. _figure_fields_2: